Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: The sample of 87A-like SNe

-\item Reliable estimates of distance (or redshift) and extinction, necessary to correct both spectra and photometry before deriving bolometric LCs and velocities. \end{itemize} Both \textsc{SuperBAM} and alternative modeling approaches require these conditions to be applied; otherwise, the analysis cannot be considered reliable \citep[e.g.,][]{MB19}.
+To this aim, we performed a systematic search through the literature of the past three decades, selecting the best-observed long-rising type II SNe according to the following criteria: \begin{itemize} \item Multi-band photometric coverage (at least three filters) starting no later than $\bar{t}_{\rm M}-40\,$d and extending through the end of the recombination phase ($t_{\rm f}^*$) with at least one point on the $^{56}$Ni tail.
+This allows us to reconstruct the bolometric LC and constrain priors such as the $^{56}$Ni mass. \item Reliable estimates of distance (or redshift) and extinction are required.
+It is necessary to correct both spectra and photometry before deriving bolometric LCs and velocities. \end{itemize} Both \textsc{SuperBAM} and alternative modeling approaches require these conditions to be applied; otherwise, the analysis cannot be considered reliable \citep[e.g.,][]{MB19}.
 Following these criteria, we selected a sample of 28 long-rising type II SNe published before 2025.
-The list reported in Table \ref{Tab:Info_SNe87A} includes, for each of these events, the estimated explosion epoch, the host galaxy with its distance modulus, the adopted redshift, the total visual extinction, and the environmental metallicity in terms of oxygen abundance [12+log(O/H)], along with the main bibliographic references from which this information are taken.
+The list reported in Table \ref{Tab:Info_SNe87A} includes, for each of these events, the estimated explosion epoch (which is not a free parameter of the fit, but is fixed as the midpoint between the last non-detection and the discovery date), the host galaxy with its distance modulus, the adopted redshift, the total visual extinction, and the environmental metallicity in terms of oxygen abundance [12+log(O/H)], along with the main bibliographic references from which this information is taken.

-The collection of multi-band photometric data for each SN enables the reconstruction of their bolometric light curves.
+The collection of multi-band photometric data for each SN enables the reconstruction of their bolometric LCs.
 In addition to the datasets published in the references listed in Table~\ref{Tab:Info_SNe87A}, we also include, where available, photometry from the ATLAS \citep[Asteroid Terrestrial-impact Last Alert System; see, e.g.,][]{Tonry_2018}.
 Spectroscopic data are gathered from the same cited works, selecting spectra obtained near the luminosity peak (see Tab. \ref{Tab:Spectra_feature} for acquisition dates and epochs of the spectra considered for each SN).
 These spectra are used to measure photospheric velocities and line equivalent widths, providing complementary constraints on the ejecta composition and kinematics.
-Although, no public spectra are available for SN 2021zj during the peak stage, its modelling was carried out by \textsc{SuperBAM} using the full photometric SR system in Eq. \ref{Eq:Scaling_new}.
+Although, no public spectra are available for SN 2021zj during the peak stage, its modeling was carried out by \textsc{SuperBAM} using the full photometric scaling relations system in Eq. \ref{Eq:Scaling_new}.
 However, this object is not included in the spectroscopic analysis made for the other \Alike~SNe in the sample.

-\subsection{Bolometric Luminosity}
+\subsection{Bolometric luminosity}